 Employment agreements for each of the named executive officers provide that each such executive is eligible to receive an annual cash bonus with a target bonus equal to a specified percentage of the relevant executive's annual base salary.
-Under the employment agreements in effect during 2012, the 2012 target bonuses were the following percentages of salary for the named executive officers: Mr. Lipinski (250%), Ms. Ball (100% for the portion of the year she served as chief financial officer and 70% for the portion of the year she served as vice president and chief accounting officer), Mr. Morgan (120% for the portion of the year he served as executive vice president of investor relations), Mr. Pici (100%), Mr. Riemann (200%), Mr. Gross (100%) and Mr. Haugen (120%).
+Under the employment agreements in effect during 2012, the 2012 target bonuses were the following percentages of salary for the named executive officers: Mr. Lipinski (250%), Ms. Ball (100% for the portion of the year she served as chief financial officer and 70% for the portion of the year she served as vice president and chief accounting officer), Mr. Morgan (120% for the portion of the year he served as chief financial officer and 40% for the portion of the year he served as executive vice president of investor relations), Mr. Pici (100%), Mr. Riemann (200%), Mr. Gross (100%) and Mr. Haugen (120%).
 These target percentages were the result of discussions between the Company and the relevant executive, and were consistent with the findings and recommendations by Longnecker based upon review of the Peer Group, companies of similar size and other relevant market information.
 As a result of the compensation committee's review of Peer Group practices as included in Longnecker's report and its consideration of current economic conditions, in December 2012 the compensation committee concluded that target bonus percentages would remain the same in 2013 for the named executive officers who remained in employment at such time.